yousefalshaikh17/protein_mesh_simulated_annealing/README.md

 Tetrahedral Meshing Tools
 =========================

-These Python tools were orignally developed to support tetrahrdral meshes for the Fluctuating Finite Element Analysis [FFEA](https://bitbucket.org/FFEA/ffea/downloads/) package, the authors graetfully acknowlege the help and support of the FFEA team.
+These Python tools were originally developed to support tetrahedral meshes for the Fluctuating Finite Element Analysis [FFEA](https://bitbucket.org/FFEA/ffea/downloads/) package, the authors gratefully acknowledge the help and support of the FFEA team.

-The tools include:
+The purpose is to convert Medical Research Council (MRC) files to tetrahedral mesh files in Tetgen format, view and analyse the results.
+FFEA output meshes in their own (.vol) format are also viewable.

-    * a visualization tool that allows the user to interactively explore the tetrahedral mesh and select the worst and best elements using a number of recognised criteria.
+The main tools comprise:

-    * rescale mrc files (used to collect cryo-em data)
+    * an converter from MRC files, which are used to store cryogenic electron microscope (cryo-em) data, to tetrahedral mesh files, in Tetgen or VTK formats.

-    * convert mrc data into tetrahedral meshes using a 5 or 6 fold marching tetrahedron algorithm which results in a blocky surface
+    * a visualization tool that both allows the user to interactively explore the tetrahedral mesh and provides properties of the individual tetrahedra.

-    * optimisation vis simulated annealing to smooth the surface.
+    * tools for extracting data from MRC files and thresholding the files.

 This work was funded by Joanna Leng's EPSRC funded RSE Fellowship (EP/R025819/1)